-Transformer in the simplest way can be described as a thing that converts.
-However, when we study more about it in-depth and in connection to electric current it is defined as a static device that changes the level of voltage between circuits.
+The transformer in the simplest way can be described as a thing that steps up or steps down voltage.
+However, when we study more about it in-depth and in connection to electric current, it is defined as a static device that changes the level of voltage between circuits.
 The transformer is basically a voltage control device that is used widely in the distribution and transmission of alternating current power.

 The idea of a transformer was first discussed by Michael Faraday in the year 1831 and was carried forward by many other prominent scientific scholars.
 However, the general purpose of using transformers was to maintain a balance between the electricity that was generated at very high voltages and consumption which was done at very low voltages.